When working in Luxembourg as a freelancer or self-employed person you are required to pay taxes. Fear not, there are some perks however.

 The catch lies within corporation tax.
-The usual percentage for a company to pay corporation tax is almost 30% (29.22% to be exact).
+The current average percentage for a company to pay in corporation tax is 27.08%.

 However, net income connected to intellectual property received an 80% exemption from the near 30% – which is exactly 5.8% corporation tax now owed.
 Net income in the eyes of Luxembourg intellectual property regime also include selling something with a profit, as a capital gain, so the 80% exemption is still applied to sales.

-So if you are a freelancer or a small business, or searching for work, look into corporation tax benefits and see what advantages it can offer you as a entrepreneur living in Luxembourg on the long term.
+If you are a freelancer or a small business, or searching for work, look into corporation tax benefits and see what advantages it can offer you as an entrepreneur living in Luxembourg on the long term.